Professional wrestling weight classes: United States

-WWE, the largest professional wrestling promotion both nationally and internationally, has a reserved championship exclusively for wrestlers under the "Cruiserweight" category.
+WWE, the largest professional wrestling promotion both nationally and internationally, had a reserved championship exclusively for wrestlers under the "Cruiserweight" category until 2022.
 Historically, WWE has had a number of championships that were only competed by lighter wrestlers such as the WWE Light Heavyweight Championship which became defunct in 2001.
 Conversely, WWE's so-called "Heavyweight" championships are not exclusive to heavyweight performers (240 lbs and above), as they have been won by comparatively smaller wrestlers such as Rey Mysterio and AJ Styles.

 While some of the smaller, independent wrestling promotions use weight classes, most of the larger promotions do not.
 Even if weight classes are used, they are usually not enforced due to the scripted nature of professional wrestling.
 In March 2013, Total Nonstop Action Wrestling (TNA) imposed a 230 lb (104 kg) weight limit for wrestlers competing in the X Division for the TNA X Division Championship.
 In October 2013, however, TNA wrestler Samoa Joe, billed at 280 lb (127 kg), competed in an X Division Championship bout at TNA's Bound for Glory pay-per-view.
 Rather, it's more common for wrestling promotions to create a secondary championship to be competed for by smaller wrestlers.
 This championship, depending upon the promotion, is usually named Cruiserweight, Light Heavyweight or Junior Heavyweight.
 In some sports, most notably boxing since it has a large number of weight classes, these three names represent different separate weight classes.
 In professional wrestling the upper weight limit of these championships varied and are often not strictly enforced, depending upon the desires of company management, but usually ranged from a maximum of 215 pounds to 230 pounds depending upon the promotion.
 Throughout the years, practically all of such championships have been retired due to the wrestling promotion closing down or losing interest.
 The oldest of these championships still active in the United States is the NWA World Junior Heavyweight Championship.
 Created in 1945, the title is also recognized and frequently defended in other promotions outside of the United States.

 US pro wrestling championships determined by weight class

 Former NWA Weight Classes

-The only active National Wrestling Alliance championship formerly in a specified weight division is the NWA World Heavyweight Championship (July 14, 1948 – present).
-Previously for >225 lbs., the championship is open to any weight class.
+The only active National Wrestling Alliance championships in a specified weight division are the NWA World Heavyweight Championship (active since July 14, 1948) and the NWA World Junior Heavyweight Championship (revived in March 2022).
+The usual weight limit between the two is 225 lbs., but in practice the heavyweight championship is open to any weight class.